Spiral of silence: Public opinion

 The American sociologist Edward Ross described public opinion in 1898 using the word "cheap".
 "The equation of 'public opinion' with 'ruling opinion' runs like a common thread through its many definitions.
 This speaks to the fact that something clinging to public opinion sets up conditions that move individuals to act, even against their own will."

-Many possible meanings and definitions of the term have been explored.
-Scholars have considered the content of public opinion, assumed to consist of public affairs issues.
-Scholars point out that the emergence of the public opinion depends on an open public discourse rather than "on the discipline imposed by an apparent majority dominant enough to intimidate but whose views may or may not support actions that are in the common interest."
+Other scholars point out that the emergence of the public opinion depends on an open public discourse rather than "on the discipline imposed by an apparent majority dominant enough to intimidate but whose views may or may not support actions that are in the common interest."
 They have also considered whose opinion establishes public opinion, assumed to be persons of a community who are ready to express themselves responsibly about questions of public relevance.
 Scholars have also looked into the forms of public opinion, said to be those that are openly expressed and accessible; opinions that are made public, especially in the mass media.
 Controversy surrounding this term spiraled around both words combining to form the phrase.

 Neumann (1955) suggests two concepts on public opinion:

 Public Opinion as Rationality: The public opinion or "dominant view" comes after conscious rational public discussion.
 Childs (1965) and Wilson (1933) believe that "the rational model is based on the notion of an enlightened, rational public that is willing to and capable of participating in political processes."
 In all, it is political and necessary for generating social change.

-Public Opinion as Social Control: This is at the root of the Spiral of Silence Theory.
+Public Opinion as Social Control: This is at the root of the spiral of silence theory.
 It means that "opinions that can be expressed without risking sanctions or social isolation, or opinions that have to be expressed in order to avoid isolation (Noelle-Neumann 1983).
 Social systems require cohesion.
 To achieve this, individuals are threatened with social isolation.